 Fortunately, a Lake Worth assault defense lawyer from Leifert & Leifert could help.
 Our team of skilled defense attorneys will explain your rights, assess the circumstances of your case, and work with you to build a strong defense and protect you against allegations.

-Types of Assault Charges in Lake Worth
+What are the Different Types of Assault Charges in Lake Worth?

 While they are often connected in both popular and legal interpretations, the letter of Florida state law distinguishes between the crimes of “assault” and “battery.”
 In practice, this means you could face multiple charges for these two different crimes as the result of one incident.
 Beyond this, a Defendant can also end up facing multiple assault charges if there was more than one alleged victim.